chriskyfung/qwiklabs-completed-labs-tracker/README.md

 🎯 **Objectives of this project**

-- Develop a userscript to enhance the Google Cloud Skills Boost website.
+- Develop a userscript to enhance the Google Skills website.
 - Indicate completed labs and courses on Catalog pages, making it easier to track learning progress and find new activities.
 - Store and update the list of completed items locally in your browser's IndexedDB.